Who’s Who in Trinidad and Tobago Business

 There is no Daylight Saving Time (DST).

-Trinidad and Tobago has a tropical climate.
-Daytime temperatures average 29°C (84°F) and are moderated by the north-east trade winds, while nights are 24°C (75°F).
-The islands have two distinct seasons: dry, from January to May and wet, from June to December.
+Trinidad and Tobago has a tropical climate and two distinct seasons: dry, from January to May and wet, from June to December.
 There is a short dry period around mid-September called Petit Carême.
 Trinidad and Tobago are just outside the usual path of hurricanes and other tropical storms, but Tobago can experience inclement weather as a result of such weather systems.

 MEETING PLACES AND CONFERENCE CENTRES

 Trinidad and Tobago is one of the top five Caribbean meeting and conference destinations.
 Many hotels have facilities for conferences, including international brands such as the Hyatt Regency Trinidad and the Hilton Trinidad and Conference Centre.
-In addition to the state-of-the-art National Academy for the Performing Arts (NAPA), award-winning spots like Coco Reef and the Magdalena Grand Beach Resort in Tobago are ideal for corporate meetings and teambuilding retreats.
-T&T is host to more than 80,000 business travellers annually.
-The Tourism Development Company Limited comprises a Convention Bureau department within its organisational structure. http://www.tdc.co.tt/
+In addition, the state-of-the-art National Academy for the Performing Arts (NAPA), South Academy for the Performing Arts, award-winning spots like Coco Reef and the Magdalena Grand Beach Resort in Tobago are ideal for corporate meetings and team-building retreats.
+Trinidad and Tobago hosted 29,449 business travellers during the first half of 2017.

 The legal system is based on common law